Traffic Control Devices

-Recent Events: As of January 13, 2012 California Department of Transportation has adopted the California Manual on Uniform Traffic Control Devices (California MUTCD) 2012 edition to provide for uniform standards and specifications for all official traffic control devices in California.
-This action was taken pursuant to the provisions of California Vehicle Code Section 21400 and the recommendation of the California Traffic Control Devices Committee (CTCDC).
-The Department requested and has received a letter to confirm substantial conformance from the Federal Highway Administration (FHWA) for California MUTCD 2012 edition.
+Recent Events: Effective December 9, 2015 California Department of Transportation (Caltrans) has made edits, referred to as Revision 1 (Rev 1), to the 2014 California Manual on Uniform Traffic Control Devices (California MUTCD), to provide uniform standards and specifications for all official traffic control devices in California.
+This action was taken pursuant to the provisions of California Vehicle Code Section 21400 and the recommendations of the California Traffic Control Devices Committee (CTCDC).
+Caltrans has received a letter to confirm substantial conformance from the Federal Highway Administration (FHWA) for the California MUTCD 2014, Rev 1.

 For more information on the California MUTCD adoption, visit the California MUTCD webpage linked below.

 |California Manual on Uniform Traffic Control Devices (CA MUTCD)

 - California MUTCD - NEW 2014 Rev 1 edits as of 12/9/15

 Program designed to direct motorists not familiar with the area to "FUEL," "FOOD," "LODGING," and "CAMPING" services at or near rural freeway interchanges.

 Program designed to guide "out-of-town" travelers to California's tourist attractions.